Tabletop RPG advice for little dragons

 Rogue

 Rogues are experts in stealth and subterfuge, often preferring to strike a vulnerable opponent than to take one head-on.
 Most of their damage comes from sneak attacks, so rather than getting a bunch of attacks like a Fighter, they get one big attack per turn.
-They can get in trouble if a strong opponent focuses on them, but they have multiple abilities to either get themselves out of trouble or avoid damage.
-Out of combat, they have excellent stealth skills that can make them capable scouts or infiltrators, and they get more skill proficiencies than anyone except Bards, so they end up being good at doing a lot of things.
+They can get in trouble if a strong opponent focuses on them, but they have multiple abilities to get themselves out of trouble or avoid damage.
+Out of combat, they have excellent stealth skills that can make them capable scouts or infiltrators, and they get more skill proficiencies than anyone except Bards, so they end up being good at doing many things.

 Primary Stat: Dexterity